ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmap.md

 **4. Identifying the Role of the Words/Phrases (Cause/Effect)**

-Once the phrases are extracted, CogMapNLP identifies their roles as either cause or effect, which is essential for understanding causal relationships within the sentence.
+Once the phrases are extracted, CogMApp identifies their roles as either cause or effect, which is essential for understanding causal relationships within the sentence.
 This involves checking the dependencies and linguistic features of each phrase to assign accurate dependency labels.

 ![](assets/images/assets/images/sentence-structure.png "sentence structure")